jackmafoundation/jackmafoundation.github.io/about.md

 The foundation will always uphold the concept of "public interest mentality, business practices", adhere to the principle of openness and transparency, not only focus on training a professional and efficient public welfare team, but also awaken a group of like-minded people, and strive to make contributions to China's public welfare.

 The foundation strives to uphold the concept of combining a public welfare mindset with a business approach to achieve maximum results.
 It aims to adhere to the principle of openness and transparency; to not only focus on training a professional and efficient public welfare team but to also awaken a group of like-minded people.
-Lastly, the Foundation strives to make contributions to China's public welfare.
+Lastly, the foundation strives to make contributions to China's public welfare.

 ## Vision Statement of Jack Ma Foundation